Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Introduction

 which, for every $g\in \LC$, is a potentially unbounded convex set with non-empty interior. \begin{prop}[Theorem 5 in \cite{Ball88}] If $f \in \LC^0$ then, for every $p> 0,$ the function on $\R^{n}$ given by

-is a gauge, whose unit ball is convex body denoted $K_p(f)$ containing the origin in its interior. \end{prop} The original result by K. Ball actually holds for all $f\in \LC$, but then the conclusion of the statement must be adjusted slightly.
-This formulation allows us to unify it with our results established herein.
+is a gauge, whose unit ball $K_p(f)$ is a convex body containing the origin in its interior. \end{prop} The original result by K. Ball actually holds for all $f\in \LC$, but then the conclusion of the statement must be adjusted slightly.
+This formulation unifies it with our next theorem.
+We also remark that if one restricts the range of $p$, it was shown by S. Bobkov \cite{LBobkov} that Proposition~\ref{p:radial_ball} holds for a larger class of functions, the so-called $s$-concave functions, $s<0$.

-An interpretation of \eqref{eq:keith_ball_body} is that for every $p >0$, the mapping $f\mapsto K_p(f)$ is an embedding of $\LC^0$ into the set of convex bodies.
-Recently, in \cite{LMU25}, an extension of K. Ball's bodies to $p\in (-1,0)$ was suggested.
-This was motivated by investigations in \cite{FLM20,KPY08}. \begin{defn} Let $g \in \LC$ have maximum at the origin.
-Then, its $p$th Ball body is the star-shaped set $K_p(g)$ whose Minkowski functional is given by, for $x\in\R^n,$
+Equation \eqref{eq:keith_ball_body} shows that for every $p >0$, the mapping $f\mapsto K_p(f)$ is an embedding of $\LC^0$ into the set of convex bodies.
+Motivated by investigations in \cite{FLM20,KPY08}, we define the following extension of K. Ball's bodies to $p\in (-1,0)$.
+We recall that given a monotonically increasing function $h$ on an interval $(a,b)$, we can define its Lebesgue-Stieltjes measure $\dlat \,h$. \begin{defn} Let $g \in \LC$ have maximum at the origin.
+Then, its $p$th Ball body is the star-shaped set $K_p(g)$ whose Minkowski functional is given by $\|o\|_{K_p(g)}=0$, and, for $x\in\R^n\setminus\{o\},$